GIScience/gis-training-resource-center/_sources/content/GIS_AA/en_qgis_risk_assessment_plugin.md

 ### Transformation by Population

 By means of the Population-file the user is enabled to create population based indicators and to offset certain indicators with the population numbers.
-By indicating an existing indicator, creating a new name and setting a factor, the variables are offsetted in the following manner:
+By indicating an existing indicator, creating a new name and setting a factor, the variables are offset in the following manner:

 $ new\ Indicator=   \frac{indicators\ to\ be\ transformed}{Total\ Population} \times factor$